-- In Matthew 6:24, Jesus reminds us that we cannot serve two masters.
+- In Matthew 6:24, Jesus reminds us that we cannot volunteer for two masters.
 We will naturally hate one and love the other; you cannot serve God and mammon.

-- Mammon is the god of materialism; we can interpret it as money and riches.
+- Mammon is the god of materialism; we may interpret it as money and riches.
 Materialism is the desire and craving for more.

 - We live in a world that drives us to want more.